bf2fc6cc711aee1a0c2a/kas-fleetshard/ADVANCED.md

         kas.policy.topic-config.topic-config-policy-enforced: true
 ```

-This can used to override items of configuration.
+This can be used to override items of configuration.

 # Logging / Metrics